Forest-Economics-Goettingen/woodValuationDE/README.md

   </li>
 </ul>

-The list with the available species' codes is provided by:
+The list with the available species codes is provided by:

 ``` r
 get_species_codes()